 As you are a foreigner there is a small probability that you will sue the landlord or you will be finding him to get your money back!
 Usual reservation fee is about one to three months rent which is quite a lot of money!

-We highly recommend to use services of some bigger real estate agency or any other company who already have a good reputation and references in this “long distance reservation” cases.
+We highly recommend using services of some bigger real estate agency or any other company who already have a good reputation and references in this “long distance reservation” cases.

 These agencies know that they cannot risk their image and cheat their clients.
 They will also make sure that they know a landlord, arrange an official contract with the landlord etc..
 They also usually work only with trusted landlords who they have already some experience!
 At Foreigners.cz we usually go this way!